 He makes that distinction between a calling, which is a job infused with meaning and purpose, as opposed to a career, which is a job done as part of the rat race to get ahead.

-Do I really have to state the obvious limitation?
+Do we really have to state the obvious limitation?
 When was the last time you found a burger that tasted brilliant and was really healthy for you, not to mention environmentally sustainable?
 That high protein and low carb bun made of sustainable farmed cauliflower and quinoa combined with the tofu and mushroom patty just isn’t going to give you that salivating buzz.
 Sure, you could learn to love it… maybe.
 But it’s just not easy to find the immediate pleasure that delivers long term gains.